nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.4 Untagging food items : `untag`

-You can untag a food item in McGymmy.
+Wrongly tagged a food item?
+Not to worry, the `untag` command allows for quick and easy removal of a specified tag.

 Format: `untag INDEX -t TAG_NAME`

+Examples:
+* `untag 1 -t Breakfast` - removes the `Breakfast` tag from the first food item in your list.

 <div markdown="block" class="alert alert-info">